Nursery

 Hello, Nursery!

-After a very successful first half-term where children are settled and happy in their learning, we are excited to tell you about our next steps in learning!
+After a very successful first term where children are settled and happy in Nursery, we are excited to tell you about our next steps in learning!

 Mrs Williams, Mrs Carr-Colliver and Mrs Hall.